-The St. Mary's University Police Department will, without delay, and taking into account the safety of the University Community, determine the content of the notification and initiate the notification, unless doing so will, in the professional judgement of law enforcement personnel, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The St. Mary's University Police Department will, without delay, and taking into account the safety of the University community, determine the content of the notification and initiate the notification, unless doing so will, in the professional judgement of law enforcement personnel, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-Before sending an immediate (emergency) notification, the officer or telecommunicator will notify his/her supervisor when it is determined that a significant emergency or dangerous situation.
+Before sending an immediate (emergency) Notification, the officer or telecommunicator will, if time permits, notify his/her supervisor when it is determined that a significant emergency or dangerous situation exists.
 The supervisor will select the appropriate message template or draft a new alert, then send the message to the University Community by email and text message.
-If the supervisor is unable to send an email or text message, permission has been given to the telecommunicator or officer to send the appropriate message.
+If the supervisor is unable, or if time does not permit, to send an email or text message, permission has been given to the telecommunicator or officer to send the appropriate message.